Loss-Based Variational Bayes Prediction: Introduction

-In the spirit of the various generalized Bayesian \textit{inferential} methods, in which likelihood functions are also replaced by alternative updating mechanisms (\textit{inter alia}, \citealp{Zhang2006a}{{, \citealp{Zhang2006b}, {\citealp{jiang2008}}, {\citealp{bissiri2016general}}}}{{{{, }\citealp{giummole2017objective}}}}, {{{\citealp{GVI2019}}}, }{\citealp{miller2019robust}, \citealp{Syring2019}} ,\ and \citealp{pacchiardi2021generalized}), we adopt a coherent update based on the exponential of a scaled sample loss.
-As in \cite {loaiza2019focused} the loss is, in turn, defined by a proper scoring rule \textbf{(}\citealp{gneiting2007probabilistic}; \citealp{gneiting2007strictly} \textbf{)} that rewards a given form of predictive accuracy; for example, accurate prediction of extreme values.
+In the spirit of the various generalized Bayesian \textit{inferential} methods, in which likelihood functions are also replaced by alternative updating mechanisms (\textit{inter alia}, \citealp{chernozhukov2003mcmc}, \citealp{Zhang2006a}{{, \citealp{Zhang2006b}, {\citealp{jiang2008}}, {\citealp{bissiri2016general}}}}{{{{, }\citealp{giummole2017objective}}}}, {{{\citealp{GVI2019}}}, }{\citealp{miller2019robust}, \citealp{Syring2019}} ,\ and \citealp{pacchiardi2021generalized}), we adopt a coherent update based on the exponential of a scaled sample loss; we refer to \cite {miller2021asymptotic} for a {thorough discussion of} the large sample behavior of generalized Bayesian posteriors.
+As in \cite{loaiza2019focused} the loss is, in turn, defined by a proper scoring rule \textbf{(} \citealp{gneiting2007probabilistic}; \citealp{gneiting2007strictly}\textbf{)} that rewards a given form of predictive accuracy; for example, accurate prediction of extreme values.
 Given the high-dimensional nature of the resultant posterior, numerical treatment via `exact' Markov Chain Monte Carlo (MCMC) is computationally challenging; hence we adopt an `approximate' approach using variational principles.
-Since the posterior that results from an exponentiated loss was first denoted as a `Gibbs posterior' by {\cite {Zhang2006a}, we refer to} the variational approximation of this posterior{ \textbf{\ }}as the \textit{Gibbs variational posterior}, and the (marginal) predictive distribution that results from this posterior, via the standard Bayesian calculus, as {the }\textit{Gibbs variational predictive } (hereafter, GVP).
-With a slight abuse of terminology, and when it is clear from the context, we also use the abbreviation GVP to reference the method of Gibbs variational prediction, or loss-based variational prediction\textbf{ \ }\textit{per se.}
+Since the posterior that results from an exponentiated loss was first denoted {as }a `Gibbs posterior' by \cite {Zhang2006a},\textbf{\textbf{\ }}we refer to the variational approximation of this posterior{\textbf{\ }}as the\textit{\ Gibbs variational posterior,} and the predictive distribution that results from this posterior, via the standard Bayesian calculus, as {the }\textit{Gibbs variational predictive } (hereafter, GVP).
+With a slight abuse of terminology, and when it is clear from the context, we also use the abbreviation GVP to reference the method of Gibbs variational prediction, or loss-based variational prediction \textit{per se.}

-Two key questions are addressed in the paper: \textit{i) }Does the Gibbs variational posterior asymptotically concentrate onto the point in the parameter space that defines the\textbf{\ }model with the highest predictive accuracy, as measured by the chosen scoring rule (i.e. the `optimal' predictive)? \textit{ii) }Does the use of this posterior approximation `matter' in terms of predictive accuracy?
-That is, what is lost, if anything, by representing parameter uncertainty via the Gibbs variational posterior rather than by the exact Gibbs posterior?